Zel143/fitness_app/README.md

 ### 📊 **Dashboard & Navigation**
 - Centralized navigation hub with quick access to all modules
 - Real-time BMI calculation and display
+- **Today's Workout Exercises Display**: View current day's logged exercises at a glance
+  - Exercise name, sets, reps, and weight used
+  - Automatically filters for today's date
+  - Quick overview of daily workout activity
 - User greeting with personalized information
 - Clean, intuitive interface design